jefly/TransformCSVToDB/README.md

 # TransformCSVToDB (Cucumber, Java, JDBC, MySQL)
 This is a lightweight tool that enables seamless loading of CSV data columns into a database while providing transformation capabilities.
 Simplify your data import process and effortlessly transform your CSV data for efficient database integration

-1. Create a MySQL Connection using the user 'root' and the password '123456' and connect to it.
+1. Create a MySQL Connection using the user `root` and the password `123456` and connect to it.
 2. Create a database called "cucumber"
    `create database cucumber;`